ARPA-SIMC/arkimet/doc/ds-ondisk2.md

 - [corrupted] segments are not untouched
 - [archive age] segments are repacked if needed, then moved to .archive/last
 - [delete age] segments are deleted
+- [delete age] [dirty] a segment that needs to be both repacked and deleted, gets deleted without repacking
+- [archive age] [dirty] a segment that needs to be both repacked and archived, gets repacked before archiving
 - [unaligned] when `needs-check-do-not-pack` is present in the dataset root directory, running a repack fails asking to run a check first, to prevent deleting data that should be reindexed instead